What's new with the console?

 ✔ |

-2 In the new console, you can view and manage your Amazon VPC subnets within the Networking section when you create a cluster.
-In the old console, use the link in the left-hand navigation bar to access the list of Amazon VPC subnets.
+1 In the console, you can view and manage your Amazon VPC subnets within the Networking section when you create a cluster.

-3 EMR Notebooks will be available as EMR Studio Workspaces in the new console by February 8, 2023.
-You’ll still be able to use your existing notebooks in the old console, but on March 10, 2023, we’ll turn off the Create notebook button.
-The Create Workspace button in the new console will replace this functionality.
-To access or create Workspaces, EMR Notebooks users will need additional IAM role permissions.
-For more information, see Amazon EMR Notebooks are Amazon EMR Studio Workspaces in new console and What's new in the console?
+2 EMR Notebooks are available as EMR Studio Workspaces in the console.
+The Create Workspace button in the console lets you create new notebooks.
+To access or create Workspaces, EMR Notebooks users need additional IAM role permissions.
+For more information, see Amazon EMR Notebooks are Amazon EMR Studio Workspaces in the console and Amazon EMR console.

 Summary of differences

-This section outlines the differences between the old Amazon EMR console and the new Amazon EMR console experiences.
-The differences fall into the following categories:
+This section outlines the capabilities of the Amazon EMR console experience.
+These capabilities fall into the following categories:

-In some cases, a cluster that you created in the old Amazon EMR console might not be compatible with the new console.
-The following list describes compatibility requirements for the new Amazon EMR console.
+In some cases, a cluster that you created might not be compatible with the console.
+The following list describes compatibility requirements for the Amazon EMR console.

 -

-The new console supports clusters created in Amazon EMR releases 5.20.1 and later.
+The console supports clusters created in Amazon EMR releases 5.20.1 and later.

 -

-To create and work with clusters that are not compatible with the new console, you can use the Amazon Command Line Interface (Amazon CLI), the Amazon SDK, or the old console.
+To create and work with clusters of release 5.20.1 and earlier, you can use the Amazon Command Line Interface (Amazon CLI) or the Amazon SDK.

 Terminology: Amazon EMR cluster node types |